Black Beans Recipe made simple. No soaking, just tender, flavorful beans with the perfect spice and flavor in every bite.

 Instructions

-• Rinse beans in a strainer and pick through them, discarding any shriveled beans, debris, or rocks.
-Add rinsed beans, stock, and water to the pressure or slow cooker.
-Add in chipotle peppers in adobo sauce and bay leaf.
-Season to taste with salt and pepper.
-(I add 2 teaspoons salt and 1/2 teaspoon pepper, but add to preference.)
+• Rinse dried black beans in a strainer and pick through them, discarding any debris or shriveled beans.
+Add beans to the cooker along with water, stock, chipotle peppers in adobo sauce, and bay leaf.
+Season with salt & pepper.
+(I typically add 2 tsp salt & 1/2 tsp pepper, but adjust to preference.)

-Slow Cooker: Stir everything together, cover, and cook on high for 7–9 hours in the slow cooker or until beans are very tender (8 hours in my Crock-Pot).
+Slow Cooker: Stir, cover, and cook on high for 7–9 hours, or until beans are very tender.

 Recipe Notes

-Storage: To freeze Black Beans, let beans cool completely, then scoop 1-1/2 cups of the beans into prepared freezer bags, leaving plenty of space in the bags for expansion.
+Storage: Let beans cool completely.
+Scoop 1-½ cups into freezer-safe bags, leaving room for expansion.
 Seal and freeze for up to 6 months.

 Nutrition